 - 1 tablespoon chopped coriander leaves – for garnish

-- Wash the paneer with water and cut into bit size cubes and set aside.
+- Wash the paneer with water and cut it into bite-size cubes and set aside.

 - Finely chop the onion.